utopia-foss/utopia/dune/utopia/models/CopyMe/BeginnersGuide.md

 Your next guide will be the `MyModelWorksGuide.md` guide.
 It contains information what requirements your code must fulfill such that it can be accepted as a model within _Utopia_, e.g. that it can be merged into _Utopia_'s master branch.

 Have fun implementing your model! :)

+## Additional notes
+- how to use spdlog